k-schisler/k-schisler/README.md

 ## 🎓 A Quick Snapshot

 🧪 I spent the early part of my career in **medical device R&D** and **manufacturing QC labs**, where I started working with real-world data and discovered I *loved it*.

 📚 Now, I’m pursuing a **Master’s in Biological Data Science** through ASU Online (Fall 2024–May 2026) while working full time in the QC laboratory.

 🌱 I’ve completed:
 - Statistics for Biological Data Science I & II
 - Intro to Python Programming for Problem Solving
-- *Currently taking*: Database Systems & Python (hello, ERDs and SQL!)
+- Database Systems & Python
+- Applied Math Tech in Biology
+- *Next up*: Integrative Biology I

 ---